 The purpose of this assessment is to determine whether that client can make use of individual psychotherapy.
 If it is felt that the person served could make use of this intervention, then they are assigned to one of the E.C.F.S. individual psychotherapists.
 As well, more extensive assessments can be organized if assessment findings indicate a need for it.

-E.C.F.S. operates several Day Treatment School Programs which work hand in hand with the residential programs to extend the treatment planning into the classroom setting.
+E.C.F.S. operates several Day Treatment School Programs which work hand in hand with the Live-In Programs to extend the treatment planning into the classroom setting.
 Accurate and daily communication between the residence and school program is essential to assist the person served and predict useful interventions.
 All of these programs are in schools close to the residences and integration into the mainstream school system, where and when appropriate, is the long term goal.

 E.C.F.S. follows certain principles in organizing and implementing treatment plans for our persons served.
 They are as follows:

-1. Appropriate living environment.
+- Appropriate living environment.

 E.C.F.S. understands that every person is an individual and that it is their subjective “take” on what has happened to them that matters, and has influenced their development.
-Planning is done with this in mind and after a thorough examination of the client’s background and life experience.
+Planning is done with this in mind and after a thorough examination of the client’s background and life experience. - Modifications of treatment planning – How to do it.

 What does “Long-Term Placement” mean?

 E.C.F.S. does not have pre-established time lines regarding the length of the placement of the person served in the residences.
-Often the children in our programs have experienced a number of placement changes previous to admission.
+Often the individual(s) in our programs have experienced a number of placement changes previous to admission.
 The person served can remain within the program as long as it is useful to them.
 Efforts are made to deliver the message clearly to all involved parties, including the person served, that this is the case.
 Any change of placement should occur only in a planned and informed way, and in a manner which is beneficial for the person served.
 Often a placement change involves moving the person served to a less structured environment such as foster or group care.
 Liaison work with the future care giver is considered essential to the success of the future placement.
 For those persons served who are returning home, family working sessions and parent skills development can be organized previous to, and following, the move.

 How do decisions get made?

-All persons served within the E.C.F.S. program have a “client team” which is made up of parents (if appropriate), staff members, social workers, therapists, and any other adult important to the child.
+All persons served within the E.C.F.S. program have a “client team” which is made up of parents (if appropriate), staff members, social workers, therapists, and any other individual(s) important to the individual.
 This team meets regularly at the Plan of Care meetings.
 These meetings occur once a month for the first six months of the placement and then once every three months from that point on, unless more frequent meetings are indicated.
 It is at these meetings that plans for the person served are developed or refined and communicated; as much as possible no changes are made to the plan between these meetings.
 Only exceptional circumstances would warrant making changes to the treatment plan between meetings.
-This allows the person served to experience the adults presently looking after him/her as people who can be trusted to do things in a planned and organized way.
+This allows the person served to experience the individual(s) presently looking after him/her as people who can be trusted to do things in a planned and organized way.
 This, in and of itself, can be a corrective experience.

 Responsibilities of all team members